Cobliteam/kafka-offset-migrate/README.md

 positional arguments:
   {k2k,z2z,z2k}         sub-command help
-    k2k                 k2k will fetch offsetsi from src kafka and set then into dstkafka.
+    k2k                 k2k will fetch offsets from src kafka and set then into dstkafka.
     z2z                 z2z will fetch offsets from src zookeeper and set then into dstzookeeper.